MantissaMr/eth-log-cruncher/README.md

 # Geth Log Cruncher

-A blazingly simple but powerful command-line tool for parsing unstructured Ethereum Geth logs into clean, machine-readable JSONL, to transform messy log files into structured data, perfect for analysis, db ingestion, or processing with CLI tools like `jq`.
+A command-line tool for converting unstructured Ethereum Geth logs into machine-readable JSONL.
+It parses raw log files into structured data suitable for analysis, database ingestion, or processing with other CLI tools like jq.

 ## Installation